hello-efficiency-inc/raven-reader/README.md

 - [ ] Web app
 - [x] Pocket Integration
 - [ ] Moving to web based.
 Reason: NeDB won't be scalable and handle large datasets?
 Or look for different local db.
+- [ ] For ongoing support.
+Soon this would be a paid app with reasonable pricing per month.

 Please feel free to suggest more ideas to improve this app.